 Patents & Trademarks

 Want to know more about patents & trademarks in Ireland?
 Read on!
-Prepared in association with Mason Hayes & Curran, a leading law firm in Ireland, this is an extract from The Pharma Legal Handbook: Ireland, available to purchase here for USD 99.
+Prepared in association with Mason Hayes & Curran, a leading law firm in Ireland, this is an extract from The Pharma Legal Handbook: Ireland, available to purchase here for GBP 99.

 1. What are the basic requirements to obtain patent and trademark protection?